-- HUD-1 Settlement Statement: This statement itemizes the final credits and charges, for both you and the seller, based on the terms of the contract.
+- Closing Disclosure: This statement itemizes the final credits and charges, for both you and the seller, based on the terms of the contract.
 It will also show the amount you will need to bring to closing.
-(You will have received a copy of the HUD-1 for your review prior to the closing.)
+(You will have received a copy of the Closing Disclosure for your review prior to the closing.)

 - Deed of Trust or Mortgage: This document is recorded with the county clerk's office and creates a lien on the property as security for repayment of your home loan.

 - The Promissory Note: The mortgage promissory note serves as a legal "IOU" representing your promise to pay the lender according to the agreed terms, including dates when you must make your mortgage payments and where they must be sent.

 It's reassuring that your personal CNB&T mortgage expert will walk you through the final steps on closing day.
 And here's what you'll need to bring: